PennyLaneAI/pennylane/doc/introduction/templates.rst

 Broadcasting function
 ---------------------

-PennyLane offers a broadcasting function to easily construct templates. :func:`~.broadcast` takes single quantum operations or other templates and applies them to wires in a specific pattern.
+PennyLane offers a broadcasting function to easily construct templates: :func:`~.broadcast` takes single quantum operations or other templates and applies them to wires in a specific pattern.

 .. customgalleryitem::